shashankyld/Notes/On PhD.md

 The motivation behind this research is deeply rooted in the researcher's passion for exploring the world through images and 3D imaging, and the desire to integrate language models as a fundamental component of world modeling in the field of robotics.

 Im no sure if at the PreDoc role Ill work on problems that scale to a billion people.
 But, I think atleast the team there have a thought process that values problems and research areas that scale.
 I believe robotics is a big deal!
+Chance to work with people of complimentary skills - NLP, Economics, Social Sciences,...
+Focus on learning, dont need to know everything already - but needs a mind of research.
+Publsihing 3 papers meant nothing - learning to do the research the right way.
+Deafult mode is to look at the latest paper and try to improve it!
+Take a longer term view - 2 years of rapid learning - can improve chances of producing better results in PhD later - satisfaction
+Work on Embodied AI